bestcolour/Linear-Effect-Manager-2/README.md

 This project is purely written in C# and is more compact, efficient and customizeable than the first version!

-For now, the this is all im writing for the readme

-You can import this files as a template for a Unity project or you can pluck out the following files and add them into your own Unity projects:
+You can import this file as a template for a Unity project or switch to the "package" branch to have the plucked out files of the tool!
-1) LEM2_Scripts (Add into Unity Asset folder)
-2) LEM2_EditorFiles (Add this into a pre-existing "Editor" folder inside the Asset folder)
-3) Demo folder (You can add it if you want to have examples to work with)